|

 PUBLICITY:

+1. Beginning with my e-mail and telephone lists I solicited volunteers.
+2. I requested everyone I contacted to pass on the information.
 3. I soon realized that I needed more structure- and implemented the idea

 of teams of 10 whose leaders solicited volunteers.